opendocsg/slw-judgments-backfill/2015_SGHC_129/report.md

  “This is a c ase that involves very c omplex and novel issues of law.
 It involves very c omplex and intric ate fac ts almost none of whic h have been analysed or presented in c omprehensible form ...”

-10     Even so, the AR was of the view that the fac tual c omplexity of Dr Lim’s matter was not of the level as that in _Pang Ah San v Singapore Medical Council_ [2014] 1 SLR 1094 (“ _Pang Ah San_ ”) or that in
+10     Even so, the AR was of the view that the fac tual c omplexity of Dr Lim’s matter was not of the level as that in _Pang Ah San v Singapore Medical Council_ <span class="citation">[2014] 1 SLR 1094</span> (“ _Pang Ah San_ ”) or that in

 _Shorvon_. [note: 2]